Mississippi News

 As omicron rages through Mississippi, treatments are in short supply

 The omicron wave in Mississippi is in full-swing, with the Mississippi Department of Health reporting 4,840 new cases and 37 deaths on Tuesday.
-The state's average for new infections has increased by more than sixfold over the past two weeks, from 577 to 4,100.
+The state’s daily average for new infections has increased by more than sixfold over the past two weeks, from 577 to 4,100.

-Mississippi has not seen such a sharp spike in new cases throughout the pandemic.
+Mississippi has not seen such a sharp spike in new COVID-19 cases throughout the pandemic.
 The omicron variant is significantly more infectious than all previous variants of the virus, but evidence suggests that it causes less severe symptoms and illness.

-Though hospitalization and rates are lagging indicators, the increases in those outcomes have been far less pronounced thus far in the omicron wave.
-Over the past two weeks the number of COVID-19 in ICU's has increased nearly 107%.
+Though hospitalization and death rates are lagging indicators, the increases in those outcomes have been far less pronounced thus far in the omicron wave.
+Over the past two weeks the number of COVID-19 patients in ICU’s has increased nearly 107%.
 The number of patients on ventilators has increased 54%.

 Though Mississippi hospitals have not yet been overwhelmed like they were during the delta wave last year, patients seeking care at hospitals or at home will see their options limited due to the national shortage of monoclonal antibody treatments and antiviral pills.